-If a read error occurs the message "Unable to read sector move to new sector or press ESC" is displayed.
-This usually means that DEDIT was trying to read a non-existent sector - this will happen it you enter a sector number corresponding to a different disc format, or it you are trying to access a protected disc.
-If neither of these are the case then you probably have a corrupted disc.
+If a read error occurs the message "Unable to read sector move to new sector or press ESC' is displayed.
+This usually means that DEDIT was trying to read a nonexistent sector - this will happen it you enter a sector number corresponding to a different disc format, or it you are trying to access a protected disc.
+If neither of these are the case then you Probably have a corrupted disc.
 It may be that there is just one bad sector though, in which case you can use the commands below to move to another sector or track.
-Before consigning the disc to the bin, reset the machine completely and try again; also try other discs in the case the drive is faulty.
+Before consigning the disc to the bin, reset the machine completely and try again: also try other discs in the case the drive is faulty.
 DEDIT offers the following commands:

 TAB switch between hex and ASCII editing.

-SHIFT-↑ move to top half of sector SHIFT-↓ move to bottom half of sector.

-SHIFT-← move to start of line

-SHIFT-→ move to end of line

-CTRL-↑ move back one track

-CTRL-↓ move on one track.

-CTRL-← move back one sector

-CTRL-→ move on one sector.
+SHIFT <cursor-up> move to top half of sector SHIFT <cursor-down> move to bottom half of sector.
+SHIFT <cursor-left> move to start of line SHIFT <cursor-right> move to end of line CTRL <cursor-up> move back one track CTRL <cursor-down> move on one track.
+CTRL <cursor-left> move back one sector CTRL <cursor-right> move on one sector.
 CTRL-COPY write sector to disc.
+COPY COPY sector to memory.
+A memory address will be requested which should be the start of a 512 byte (&200 byte) area of memory.
+ESC finish.